-This damage creates side effects like impaired mobility, speech difficulties, or other complications.
-The goal of stroke rehabilitation is to improve these side effects to the best of your ability.
+This damage creates secondary effects like impaired mobility, speech difficulties, or other complications.
+The goal of stroke rehabilitation is to improve these secondary effects to the best of your ability.

 A large part of recovery often involves multidisciplinary therapy.
 This may include physical therapy to help restore movement, speech therapy to help with language, dysphagia, and cognitive deficits, and occupational therapy to increase participation in daily activities.

 The road to recovery is often long because most patients are working on more than one problem.